LF-Decentralized-Trust/governance/tac/project-updates/2024/2024-Q4-Hyperledger-Aries.md

 ## Project Health

-Work on [Hyperledger Aries] related projects continues at a healthy pace, albeit with some of that work now outside of the Aries itself.
+Work on [Hyperledger Aries] related projects continues at a healthy pace, albeit with some of that work now outside of Aries itself.
 [ACA-Py] (formerly Aries Cloud Agent Python) achieved two significant milestones this quarter.
 Release 1.0.0 was published, and the project moved to the [OpenWallet Foundation].
 Within [Hyperledger Aries], progress was made on all of the frameworks -- [Aries VCX],